rjaakonm/Getting-and-Cleaning-Data-Project/CodeBook.md

 Codebook
 ========

-Explaining the variables in TidyData.txt
+Explaining the variables in tidydata.txt
 ----------------------------------------

 Variable                                   | Comments